BracketSpace/Advanced-Cron-Manager/readme.txt

 3. Adding Event
 4. Event actions
 5. Search and bulk actions
+5. Server Scheduler section

 == Changelog ==

 = Next release =
 * [Changed] Updated composer libraries
+* [Added] Server Scheduler section with information about hooking the WP Cron to server scheduler

 = 2.1.2 =
 * [Changed] Schedules can be registered in the system with 0s interval, thanks to @barryalbert